 - 3 cups all purpose flour

-- 3/4 tsp fine sea salt reduce to 1/2 tsp if using salted butter
+- 3/4 teaspoon fine sea salt, reduce to 1/2 tsp if using salted butter

-- 5 Tbsp butter cold, cut into 10 pieces
+- 5 Tablespoons butter, cold, cut into 10 pieces

-- 1/3 cup mixed seed sunflower, flax, sesame, poppy seed etc.
+- 1/3 cup mixed seeds, sunflower, flax, sesame, poppy seed etc.

 - Preheat oven to 400F.
 Grease a 6 1/2-inch bottom diameter cast iron skillet (or 7-8 inch round baking pan) and set aside.

 - Prepare the seed mixture and set aside (I used 2 Tbsp sunflower seeds, 2 Tbsp sesame seeds, 1 Tbsp flaxseed and 1 Tbsp poppy seeds)